peterbe/django-fancy-cache/docs/gettingfancy.rst

 Note: Since find_urls() returns a generator, the purging won't happen unless you exhaust the generator.
 E.g. looping over it or turning it into a list.

+> :warning: **If you are using Memcached, you must
+> enable check-and-set to remember all urls**:

+    # in settings.py
+    CACHES = {
+        'default': {
+            'BACKEND': 'django.core.cache.backends.memcached.PyLibMCCache',
+            'LOCATION': '127.0.0.1:11211',
+            # This OPTIONS setting enables Memcached check-and-set which is
+            # required for remember_all_urls or FANCY_REMEMBER_ALL_URLS.
+            'OPTIONS': {
+                'behaviors': {
+                    'cas': True
+                }
+            }
+        }
+    }

 Voila!
 As soon as a new comment is added to a post, all cached URLs with that URL are purged from the cache.